 One of our collectively favourite quotes from TJ’s book, Yin Nuance.
 In this quote, TJ is referring to teaching and slowly offering out your verbal cues as you watch them land in the mind and body.
 Just like when a pebble hits the water, words create a murmuration through the body which we need to give ourselves time to digest.
 I wrote about my experience of this as a student in London last week in Part 1.

-This week I reached out to the teachers, and their thoughts and responses to this quote.
+This week I reached out to the teachers, to hear their thoughts and responses to this quote.

 Mary, shared with me this touching story of her first ever yoga class – in which the teacher’s words have continued to ripple through her for years afterwards.

-I love this story, and I love how Mary was able to reconnect years later.
+I love this story, and I love how Mary was able to reconnect with him years later.
 It can often be the smallest words and gestures that leave the longest impact.

 For Kitty, she told me a story of how she feels the ripple in a different context at the end of classes.
 She particularly remembers one beautiful student, who was well into her 70s and had been studying and practicing yoga for years, and would attend all of Kitty’s London classes.
 At the end of every class, she would sit up and applaud Kitty!
 And Kitty recalls feeling the ripples of her love and sheer love for the practice too.